-The cost of this 7-night journey is \$3290 DBL / \$4150 SGL, from Panama City.
-This cost is based on double occupancy and includes 7 nights' accommodations; all meals as specified in the itinerary, in-country domestic flight from Panama City, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
+Cost of the main tour is \$3390 DBL / \$4290 SGL, from Panama City, based on double occupancy and includes 7 nights' accommodations; meals as specified in the itinerary, in-country domestic flight from Panama City, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
 Cost of the journey does not include airfare from your home to Panama City, or items of a personal nature, such as drinks from the bar, telephone, and local guide gratuities.